-- August 31, 2012: The City “turned over” the tunnel section under the new runway to the CAA.
+- August 31, 2012: The City “turned over” the section above the tunnel under the new runway to the CAA.

 - Oct.
-31, 2012: The City “turned over” the tunnel section under the taxiways of the new runway to the CAA.
+31, 2012: The City “turned over” the section above the tunnel under the taxiways of the new runway to the CAA.

-- Spring 2013: The majority of the roadworks to begin.
+- Spring 2013: The majority of the roadworks begins.

-- June 30, 2013: The City is scheduled to “turn over” the remaining tunnel sections to the CAA.
+- June 30, 2013: The City turned over the section above the tunnel under the east permimeter road to the CAA.